-Cimzia is a prescription medication approved by the Food and Drug Administration (FDA) for treating active psoriatic arthritis in adults 18 years and older.
-Cimzia may be prescribed alone or with Methotrexate.
-Cimzia is also known by its drug name, Certolizumab pegol.
+Cimzia is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating active psoriatic arthritis in adults 18 years and older.
+Cimzia may be prescribed alone or with methotrexate.
+Cimzia is also known by its drug name, certolizumab pegol.

 Cimzia is a biologic drug composed of a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
-Cimzia is formulated with polyethylene glycol (PEG), which prolongs its effects in the body.
 Cimzia is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 Cimzia is administered by subcutaneous injection every two to four weeks.

 Cimzia comes in prefilled syringes and vials.